 EMA - General

 What is EMA?

 Modernizing Medicine®‘s EMA is an Electronic Medical Record (EMR) software application that is designed to save physicians time as they collect patient information, record the diagnosis, order tests and prescriptions and prepare billing information.
-Think of it as an intelligent scribe with a deep knowledge of medicine that automates your documentation, adapts to your style of practice and only shows you what you need to see to treat your patient.
+Think of it as an intelligent scribe with a deep knowledge of medicine that automates your documentation and adapts to your style of practice.

 How is EMA different from the over 300 EMRs out there?

 EMA is virtually keyboardless.
 You don’t need to type fast to document fast.
 Doctors can write most of their notes with a touchscreen or mouse.
 EMA automates documentation.
 Prescriptions, billing sheets, pathology requisitions, lab orders and consent forms can be simultaneously generated at the time the note is completed.

 EMA adapts to each physician’s style of practice.
 When it comes to EMR, one size doesn’t fit all.
 EMA learns the way you practice, not the other way around.
 As you use the system, EMA will remember your preferences for exam descriptions, procedures and prescriptions and adjust to show the diagnoses and treatments that each physician uses most.
 EMA knows medicine.
 We don’t expect you to take a week off of work to program templates.
 EMA doesn’t use them.
 EMA has domain knowledge of thousands of diagnoses.
 For a given diagnosis, EMA can offer you an array of possible plans which can range from counseling, prescriptions and lab ordering to surgical or cosmetic procedures.